Keyboard shortcuts

 Introduction

-alchemrs is a Rust-first toolkit for alchemical free energy analysis.
+alchemrs is a CLI-first tool for alchemical free energy analysis.

-The project is organized as one package containing a library crate and a single CLI binary.
+The project is organized as a Cargo workspace with a core Rust package, a CLI binary, and a Python extension package.
 Inside the library, the code is split into focused modules for:

-• parsing AMBER output into typed Rust data structures
+• parsing supported AMBER and GROMACS outputs into typed Rust data structures

 • preprocessing time series by trimming and decorrelation

-• estimating free energies with TI, BAR, MBAR, EXP, and DEXP
+• estimating free energies with TI, BAR, MBAR, IEXP, DEXP, NES, UWHAM, and ATM

 • computing overlap diagnostics

-• exposing the workflow through a CLI and a clean top-level Rust API
+• exposing the workflow through a CLI, a clean top-level Rust API, and Python bindings

 At the moment, the practical workflow is: